adamsome/nextjs-with-dark-mode/README.md

 # Next.js Dark Mode Starter

-This starter shows how to use [Next.js](https://nextjs.org) with the following:
+This starter shows how to use [Next.js](https://nextjs.org) app support a dark mode with the following:

 - [TypeScript v4.1.3](https://www.typescriptlang.org) for build-time type safety
   - [ESLint v7.19.0](https://eslint.org) for JavaScript & TypeScript linting